 Are More Engineers Switching Careers Recently?

 This market phenomenon is accelerating in 2021 because many aerospace workers are still shell shocked from the airline lockdowns of the 2020 COVID-19 crisis.
 During the same time period, they watched medical device industry revenues and production soar.
 Though the numbers aren’t in yet for 2020, in 2019, 469 medical device manufacturers employed 12,578 people in Los Angeles County, alone, at an average salary of $97,041.
+This is driving a sizeable career transition in engineering from the former to the latter.

 (These numbers are from Biocom California, a life sciences industry trade group.)